 There are six signs to know if you or someone you know may be experiencing mental health.
 Those signs are anxiety, hopelessness, irritability or being easily agitated, isolation from the core group or a previously enjoyed activity, stress, and self-medicating with food, alcohol, drugs, or other substances.

 What is the Fear of Missing Out (FOMO)?

-Are there any Black therapist in Cincinnati?
+Are there any Black therapists in Cincinnati?

 How can I help others that may be experiencing mental health?

-– Mental Health First Aide helps you assist someone experiencing a mental health or substance use-related crisis.
+Mental Health FirstAide helps you assist someone experiencing a mental health or substance use-related crisis.
 In these courses, you learn risk factors and warning signs of mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help for adults and youth.
 Find a course near you to learn more about mental health in Black Cincinnati today.

-The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
-Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.
+The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans.
+Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.